Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Abstract

 \section{Abstract}

 Due to the rise of distributed energy resources, the control of networks of grid-forming inverters is now a pressing issue for power system operation.
 Droop control is a popular control strategy in the literature for frequency control of these inverters.
 In this paper, we analyze transient stability in droop-controlled inverter networks that are subject to multiple operating constraints.
-Using two physically-meaningful Lyapunov-like functions, we provide two sets of criteria (one mathematical and one computational) to certify that a post-fault trajectory achieves frequency synchronization while respecting operating constraints.
-We demonstrate two applications of these results on a modified IEEE RTS 24 test case: estimating the scale of disturbances with respect to which the system is robust, and screening for contingencies that threaten transient stability.
+Using a physically-meaningful Lyapunov-like function, we provide two sets of criteria (one mathematical and one computational) to certify that a post-fault trajectory achieves frequency synchronization while respecting operating constraints.
+We show how to obtain less-conservative transient stability conditions by incorporating information from loop flows, i.e., net flows of active power around cycles in the network.
+Finally, we use these conditions to quantify the scale of parameter disturbances to which the network is robust.
+We illustrate our results with numerical case studies of the IEEE 24-bus system.